 Shikatani, B., Fredborg, B. K., Cassin, S. E., Kuo, J. R., & Antony, M. M. (2019).
 Acceptability and perceived helpfulness of single session mindfulness and cognitive restructuring strategies in individuals with social anxiety disorder: A pilot study.
 Canadian Journal of Behavioural Science / Revue canadienne des sciences du comportement, 51(2), 83–89.

 Online Continuing Education QUESTION 6

-What are three techniques for generating alternative interpretations with the phobic client?
+What are three techniques for developing self awareness?